Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 Regarding the ``mild" gap, it is topologically different in that the local minimum between the boundary and the first excited critical value curve does not occur at a swallow tail, as shown by Fig.~\ref{f:barrier_high_Hamming}, top left-hand panel.

-In the $s$-parameterization of the critical curve of the first excited level, the cusps are located at the $s$-solutions of $\lambda_2(s)+\lambda_2''(s)=0$.
-In this case, Tabachnikov's theorem does not apply, so that $\lambda_2(s)+\lambda_2''(s)=0$ may or may not have solutions.
+In the $s$-parameterization of the critical curve of the first excited level, the cusps are located at the $s$-solutions of $\lambda_2(s)+\lambda_2''(s)=0$, which may or may not exist.
 Existence of a pair of solutions is precisely the topological invariant necessary for a steep gap and is the gateway to the supersteep gap.
 The boundary would require inspection of $\lambda_1(s)+\lambda_1''(s)$, which generically does not go to zero, but could take small values creating points of extreme curvature in the boundary.
 It is precisely the closeness of those extreme curvature points on the boundary and the cusps that determines the morphology of gap.
 For this reason, it is convenient to plot the $\lambda_k(s)+\lambda_k''(s)$, $k=1,2$, curves as done in Figs.~\ref{f:first_case_no_barrier_no_y}-~\ref{f:barrier_high_Hamming}.

+Regarding inflection points, it is futile to look for \emph{existence} of inflection points, because a theorem by Tabachnikov~\cite{Arnold1994},~\cite{Tabachnikov_original} implies that the equation $\lambda_k''(s)=0$ with periodic left-hand side always has at least 2 solutions.
+This implies that characterizing a (super)steep gap by existence of inflection points is inadequate, unless the distance between inflection points, their number, and their locations along the adiabatic path are taken into consideration.

+\begin{remark} A swallow tail typically occurs when tomographically projecting a 3-dimensional object (e.g., a glass torus) to a 2-dimensional space; see~\cite{Arnold1994,Arnold1993,ArnoldGusein-ZadeVarchenko1985,arnold_birthday} for precise exposition. \end{remark}